 This week’s double feature recommendation comes with a strong suggestion for viewing order.
 You absolutely should watch Zero Hour! first, because once you’ve seen Airplane!, you will have a hard time taking the former film seriously again.
 And that would be too bad, because it’s a perfectly solid drama/thriller.

 Written by Arthur Hailey of “Airport” fame, 1957′s Zero Hour! stars Dana Andrews as former squadron leader Ted Stryker.
-I’ve written before about this period in Andrews’ career, during which he labored in B-movies as he struggled with alcoholism.
+I’ve written before about this period in Andrews’ career, during which he labored in B-movies as he struggled with alcoholism (not incidentally, his co-star here, Linda Darnell was in the same boat).
 Yet he managed to class up these productions with good performances, a strong jaw and leading man looks (albeit a bit drink-ravaged).
 Perhaps because he himself was a man whose career and life were on a downslope, he is particularly good in Zero Hour! at making the audience sympathetic with Ted Stryker.
 Following one terrible misjudgment during the war, Ted has been haunted by self-doubt.
 He has lost the respect of his wife (Linda Darnell) but is consoled by the fact that his son still looks up to him (Raymond Ferrell).

 And then, before you can say “contrived plot development”, the Stryker family ends up on an airplane on which many passengers are sickened by bad food.
 The plane’s captain also falls ill and can no longer fly (The captain is played by Crazylegs Hirsch…a famous athlete playing an airline pilot..I wonder if someone could ever find a way to make fun of that?).
 A serious, silver haired physician (Geoffrey Toone) who happens to be on board intones somberly that if the passengers are not hospitalized soon, they will die.
 Meanwhile, the weather is worsening, becoming reminiscent of the horrible conditions during Ted’s failed World War mission.
 Can Ted shake off his fears, land the plane, and at the same time save his son, who is among the ill?
 He will have at least some help: on the ground, the hard-headed, no nonsense Capt.
 Martin Treleaven (Sterling Hayden, as alcohol-soaked at this point in his career as Andrews) has taken command at the airport and is prepared to bring the plane in safely.